 "Ayah.
 U'sapa he nea?"

 The words hit me like cold water on a hot day.
 I blinked, unsure who was talking or why they were talking to me.
-I blinked again, realizing the sun was searing right into my eyes, blinding me.
+I blinked again, realizing the blinding sun was searing right into my eyes.
 That simply wouldn't do, so I closed them again.

 "Ayah!
-Ayah!
 U'sapa tu am'he, cho'aga no'eh!" the voice demanded of me.
 I couldn't understand a lick of it, but I recognized it soon enough: Ano'tu'ana.
 There was more conversation in their tongue, sounding like they were discussing something fairly serious.
-Suddenly, I felt something loosen on my arms and legs; my hands and feet began to sting painfully as blood rushed back into them.
-I had apparently been tied down, but how the hell did that happen?
+Suddenly, I felt the bindings loosen on my arms and legs and they began to sting painfully as blood rushed back into them.
+I had apparently been tied down, but the Ano obviously didn't, so who did?
 I carefully flexed my extremities as I tried to sit up and immediately realized it was a bad idea as I fell back down.
 This time, though, strong hands grabbed me and prevented me from possibly braining myself on a rock.

 I smelled sweat, leather, horses, and a mixture of all sorts of other smells associated with the Ano.
-I wasn't sure why they were helping me; maybe I reminded the chief of a long lost brother or something.
+I wasn't sure why they were helping me, but I wasn't going to argue.
 Anyway, they put me on a horse with another native and made me hold onto him.
-I did so with every ounce of strength I had, knowing if I fell it would hurt like hell, not to mention them having to stop and pick me up yet again.
+I did so with every ounce of strength I had, knowing if I fell, it would hurt like hell, not to mention them having to stop and pick me up yet again.
 So, I willingly submitted to their help and simply waited.

 "U'sapa chem makka?"
 It was a younger male voice this time and much nicer than my first interrogator, but when I did not answer immediately someone gently took my hand and placed something hot into my palm.
-It only took a moment to register it was a hunk of meat.
-I tore into it with a passion, wolfing down the meat in three bites.
-This obviously amused my rescuers as they chuckled and laughed amongst themselves, revealing them to be in a semi-circle around me.
-Another piece of meat was placed in my hand and I gave it the same treatment, but that was apparently the last one because no more meat was forthcoming, but they did eventually hand over a waterskin (which was the most delicious liquid I had had at that point) and something akin to bread, but a lot more coarse than I was accustomed to.
-After choking a bit on the bread (resurrecting a fresh round of laughter from my companions) and drinking more water, they led me to some place cool and shaded, most likely a tent or lean-to.
-I thanked them, despite the fact that they probably didn't understand a word of Madoran, and lay down on soft blankets.
-I was asleep before I understood what was happening, but that was alright.
+It only took a moment to register it was a portion of meat, and I tore into it with a passion.
+This obviously amused my rescuers as they chuckled and laughed amongst themselves, revealing them to be young men in a semi-circle around me.
+Another piece of meat was placed in my hand and I gave it the same treatment, but that was apparently the last one because no more meat was forthcoming.
+However, they did eventually hand over a waterskin (which was the most delicious liquid I had had at that point) and something akin to bread, but a lot more coarse than I was accustomed to.
+After cleaning my hands and drinking more water, they led me into a lean-to with soft furs and blankets.
+I thanked them despite the fact that they probably didn't understand a word of Madoran, and lay down in the shade.
+I was asleep before I knew it, so tired I was from my ordeal.